Stability and invariant measure asymptotics in a model for heavy particles in rough turbulent flows: Acknowlegement

 \section{Acknowlegement}

 The authors would like to thank David Lipshutz and Jiajun Tong for fruitful discussions on the topic of this paper.
 All authors are grateful for support from the Department of Mathematics at Iowa State University, where this work started, as well as for support through grants DMS-1612898 and DMS-1855504 from the National Science Foundation.
+The authors also would like to thank the anonymous reviewer for their valuable comments and suggestions.